davidemurari/examplesIntroduction/README.md

 We train a neural network to solve the problem for a collection of initial conditions in the box $[-1.2,1.2]^2\subset\mathbb{R}^2$, and for $t\in [0,1]$.
 Then, the model is deployed on the wider time intervals $[0,T=100]$ and $[0,T=500]$.The reported plots correspond to the initial condition $[q(0),p(0)]=[1,0]$.

 The directory titled [harmonicOscillator](harmonicOscillator) includes the following:
-- [savedPlots](https://github.com/davidemurari/examplesIntroduction/tree/harmonicOscillator/savedPlots) folder : this is where the generated plots are saved after the code is run
 - [scripts](https://github.com/davidemurari/examplesIntroduction/tree/harmonicOscillator/scripts) folder : this folder contains the Python scripts to run the code, which are:
     - [networks](https://github.com/davidemurari/examplesIntroduction/tree/harmonicOscillator/scripts/networks.py) : this script contains the definition of the neural network architecture we use.
     - [plotting](https://github.com/davidemurari/examplesIntroduction/tree/harmonicOscillator/scripts/plotting.py) : this script contains the plotting routines to get the plots for energy conservation and the qualitative behaviour of the solution